 Pin-type moisture meters use contact pins or probes that are inserted into building materials to obtain precise moisture readings.
-While these kinds of meters provide far more accurate measurements, they leave small holes in building materials, where pins or probes are inserted, and are only able to readings for a small, localized area.
+While these kinds of meters provide far more accurate measurements, they leave small holes in building materials, where pins or probes are inserted, and are only able to readings for a small, localised area.

 Moisture meters can detect areas of elevated moisture content.
 More advanced moisture meters can measure:

 Elevated moisture levels in building materials can cause, or facilitate, a range of problems that can seriously damage the appearance and structural integrity of those materials, including mould, wood rot, pest infestations.
 Moisture meters can be used to trace evidence of moisture intrusion back to the source, enabling the problem to be identified and addressed.

 Moisture meters enable the building inspector to determine the moisture profile of an area, to identify areas of possible building defects or faults.
 Moisture mapping can help to identify problems with pooling of water and excessive equilibrium moisture content, particularly in the ground, within concrete, roof spaces, floors, and walls.